davidly/ntvao/README.md

     m.bat:            builds ntvao.exe using a Visual Studio vcvars64.bat environment. mr.bat for release.
     mg.bat            builds using mingw64 g++. mgr.bat for release.
-    m.sh:             builds ntvao on Linux. mr.sh for release.
+    m.sh:             builds ntvao on Linux. mr.sh for release. mwatcom.bat:      builds ntvao on Windows targeting real-mode 8086 DOS using the Watcom compiler.
     6502_functional_test.hex: test suite for the 6502 from Klaus Dormann: https://github.com/Klaus2m5/6502_65C02_functional_tests run_fun_test.bat: invokes ntvao with the test suite for validation ttta1.bas:        Apple 1 BASIC app to prove you can't win a Nuclear War per War Games